 The Devil’s Causeway itself is a narrow ridge of running between the drainage of the William Fork River and the White River.
-It is accessed only by hikers, usually via a trail that begins at Stillwater Reservoir, east of the small town of Yampa and south of Steamboat Springs.
+It is accessed only by hikers, usually via a trail that begins at Stillwater Reservoir, southwest of the small town of Yampa and about 47 miles from Steamboat Springs.

 It is a six-mile round-trip venture to the causeway or 10 miles round-trip if you continue on a loop that returns back to the reservoir.
 Along the rigorous route are several spectacular sights, including the peaceful Little Causeway Lake and meadows sprinkled with bright splashes of wildflowers in the summer.